What is a 0% Purchase Credit Card?

 These cards work best when you plan carefully, so you don’t need to pay any interest on your borrowing at all.
-To retain your period you’ll need to pay at least your minimum payment on time every month and not exceed your credit limit.
+To retain your interest free period you’ll need to pay at least your minimum payment on time every month and not exceed your credit limit.

 Clearing your card balance before the usually much higher rate of interest kicks in is done by dividing your balance between the number of months left on the special rate, so you effectively treat the card like a fixed payment personal loan.

 If you’re looking ahead to married bliss, you could book your wedding venue in advance and have it paid off before you say ‘I do’.
 As a bonus, you’ll get some consumer protection via Section 75 of the Consumer Credit Act.
 This is for any purchases worth between £100 and £30,00, even if you’ve only paid a deposit on your card.
 That means you need only pay part of the cost on your card and you’ll still be covered by the Consumer Credit Act, even if the majority of the payment is made by cash or other means.

 Things to avoid

 Restraint is most definitely required with these cards.
 They should never be used for withdrawing money or purchasing things like foreign currency, where there’s a high fee attached.
 It’s also important not to use them for everyday spending.